LMMMEng/LLD-MMRI2023/README.md

 <img src="https://github.com/LMMMEng/LLD-MMRI2023/blob/main/assets/img.png" width="600"/><br/>

 ## 🆕 **News**
+* 2023-5-29: Leaderboard for the First Submission on Validation Set Release.

+  * You can download the leaderboard [here](https://github.com/LMMMEng/LLD-MMRI2023/releases/download/release-v1/validation_leaderboard_1st.xlsx).

 * 2023-5-26: First Result Submission on Validation Set.

   * The submission window is open from 00:00 to 24:00 on May 26th.
 Only the last submission within this timeframe will be considered.
 Early or late submissions will not be processed.